specklesystems/speckle-docs/dev/server-manualsetup.md

 This will run the following containers, and will automatically launch them at system startup:
 - *speckle-frontend*, an nginx container that serves the Vue app build as static files (exposed on port 80 in the VM network) and proxies server requests to the `speckle-server` container
 - *speckle-server*, the `server` component that doesn't expose any port outside the internal docker network.
-- *preview-service*, the `preview-service` component that doesn't expose any port outside the internal docker network.
+- *preview-service*, the component that generates stream previews.
+Doesn't expose any port outside the internal docker network.
+- *webhook-service*, the component that calls webhooks.
+Doesn't expose any port.
+- *fileimport-service*, the component that imports uploaded files.
+Doesn't expose any port.

 ## Run in development mode